South China Morning Post: Publication of an interview made under duress

 In 2018 the South China Morning Post published an interview with Gui Minhai, who was detained in China at the time.
 This raised concerns about the interview being fake or scripted, which caused backlash against SCMP.
 Magnus Fiskesjö, an associate professor at Cornell University and friend of Gui, commented that:

-[...] the spectacle's producers included not just the usual propaganda arms of the regime (e.g. the Xinhua News Agency, etc.), but also the formerly independent South China Morning Post (SCMP) of Hong Kong.
-In agreeing to "interview" a torture victim in between the torture sessions, the paper gave in to pressure from China.

 As a result of this incident, Fiskesjö said that "SCMP can no longer be trusted as an independent news organisation."

+Rejection of report on human rights abuses in Xinjiang

+In October 2022, Peter Langan, a former senior editor at the SCMP, said he resigned after the outlet rejected the publication of his three-month investigation into human rights abuses in China’s Xinjiang region.
+SCMP stated that the report failed to meet its "editorial verification process and publishing standards."